-Mary participate in public readings and has served as a panelist for writer's workshops around the country speaking about veteran, women and minority writing challenges.
-From The Association of Writers and Writing Workshops (AWP), The War, Literature and the Arts Conference (WLA), Bridging the Gap, The Veteran's Writing Workshop and The Writer's Center in Bethesda, MD.
+Mary participates in public readings and has served as a panelist for writer's workshops around the country speaking about veteran, women and minority writing challenges.
+From The Association of Writers and Writing Workshops (AWP), The War, Literature and the Arts Conference (WLA), Bridging the Gap, The Veteran's Writing Workshop and The Writer's Center in Bethesda, MD, Mary has offered her perspective on the writing world

-Mary is a War Horse Writing Seminar fellow and a featured instructor for The On Point Women's Warrior Writing Workshops which help women veterans tell their stories.
+Mary is a War Horse Writing Seminar Fellow and a featured instructor for The On Point Women's Warrior Writing Workshops which help women veterans tell their stories.